 As I’ve indicated, proper governance will require a collaborative approach.
 In its two years, the ACGF has proven to be an action oriented body – we don’t just talk about what could happen – we actively prepare.
 We’ve executed SAR and Environmental Response exercises like the Arctic Chinook live field SAREX in NW Alaska last summer (2016).
 We’ve updated data and information sharing protocols… we have a pilot Automated Information exchange System that was furthered during a workshop in Murmansk Russia just this June.

 Finland recently took over the reins of the ACGF and I don’t see the momentum slowing.
 The next exercise will be in September off Iceland.
 And in 2018 we have Environmental response exercises and collaboration on innovative solutions on the agenda.

+Beyond the ACGF, another example of where we have seen collaboration is with the port access route study for the Bering Strait.
+The study was initiative in response to the users need for safe shipping and protection of the marine environment within the region.

+First announced in 2010, our outreach included meetings with indigenous peoples’ communities, visits to villages, correspondence with 200+ native village presidents, interviews and announcement in the Federal Register.

+The preliminary recommendation is for a voluntary, four mile wide, two-way route from the Bering Strait to Unimak Pass, all within U.S. Territorial waters.
+This two-way route will segregate deep draft traffic along to keep it separate from commercial fishing and indigenous hunters.

+We hope to have this process complete by the end of 2017 along with continued outreach and work with the Russian Federation.

+All of these efforts further our goals for global assured access.

 GLOBAL ASSURED ACCESS